-- Import hazard event files using SimCenter's standard CSV format. - Import ShakeMap ground motion intensities from USGS or hurricane wind speeds and water inundation from NOAA. - Import ground motion seismograms from regional physics-based simulations. - Use the integrated hurricane simulation tool to generate maps of wind speeds and water inundation. - Use the integrated ground motion event generator tool to create a set of event files that either represent a seismic scenario or the local seismic hazard.
+- Import hazard event files using SimCenter's standard CSV format. - Import ShakeMap ground motion intensities from USGS or hurricane wind speeds and water inundation from NOAA. - Import ground motion seismograms from regional physics-based simulations. - Use the integrated hurricane simulation tool to generate maps of wind speeds and water inundation. - Use the integrated ground motion event generator tool to create a set of event files that either represent the ground shaking and ground deformation in a seismic scenario or the local seismic hazard.
 Interfaces with OpenSHA, OpenQuake, and PEER Ground Motion Database. - Use the site response tool to propagate ground motion time histories from a bedrock to the surface.